jamesma100/jamesma100.github.io/_posts/2024-11-27-currying-in-c.md

 ## Constructing a trampoline
 In a [blog post](https://nullprogram.com/blog/2019/11/15/), Chris Wellons discusses using an executable stack to create closures, allowing for nested functions to access the variables in their containing function.
 (The purpose of the post was not actually to glamorize it, but to shed light on how difficult it is to turn off the feature completely, as it is a security vulnerability.)
 The tl;dr is to store the function and the supplied argument on the stack, then jump to it via the `jmp` instruction.
 Hence, a trampoline.

-Executable stacks are, however, disabled on OpenBSD, the system I am on.
+Executable stacks are, however, disabled on the system I am on.
 Furthermore, I wanted to _return_ the new function pointer rather than just calling it in the containing function, so I need the code to persist even after the stack frame is freed.
 Moving the trampoline onto the heap solves both these problems.

 To recap, the goal is to recreate the Haskell example from earlier.
 Namely, a function that takes in another function with signature `Int -> Int -> Int` and an integer, and returns a function with signature `Int -> Int`.
 In C function pointer notation, that looks like this:
 ```c